 If You Discover an Overpayment

-If you discover that Arkansas Blue Cross or BlueAdvantage Administrators of Arkansas has overpaid you, please call Customer Service at 1-888-224-5213 and provide the amount of the claim, the claim number and the patient ID number.
+If you discover that [Insert Plan Name] has overpaid you, please call Customer Service at 1-800-253-0838 and provide the amount of the claim, the claim number and the patient ID number.
 The representative will confirm the overpayment and, if necessary, have a Request for Refund mailed to your office.
 After that, you may do one of the following:

 Cash the check and wait for the Request for Refund letter, then follow the steps above for “If You Receive a Request for Refund.”